figadore/express-error-handler/README.md

 `app.use(errorHandler.handleErrors(options));`

 ### options
-* `showDetails`: boolean. whether to include error details (like stack) in response
+* `showDetails`: boolean. whether to include error details (like stack) in response.
+Defaults to false

-* `errorCallback`: function(err, req). callback to run before sending error response (e.g. custom logging or whatever)
+* `errorCallback`: function(err, req, responseSent). callback to run before sending error response (e.g. custom logging or whatever). responseSent is a boolean, `true` if response headers have already been sent, i.e. next(err) will not be called, so error is not indicated is response.
+Defaults to doing nothing

-* `describedBy`: string|function(req). when string, value will be used in the `describedBy` field. when function, function will be run to generate field
+* `describedBy`: string|function(req). when string, value will be used in the `describedBy` field. when function, function will be run to generate field (with `req` as an argument).
+Defaults to `<host>/errors/error.html`

 ---